Computer Science, PhD

 The Doctor of Philosophy program in computer science emphasizes preparation for research and teaching in academic settings or for research in private, industrial, or government laboratories.

-Current and prospective graduate students should consult the Computer Science Graduate Handbook, available from the department's office and its website.
-The handbook provides detailed information about specific degree requirements, such as required courses, examinations, and dissertation requirements.
+Current and prospective graduate students should consult the Graduate Handbook, available from the department's office and the Graduate Advising page on the department's website.
+The handbook provides detailed information about specific degree requirements and graduate study policies.

 Learning Outcomes